PanDAWMS/panda-client/README.txt

   * added pbook.kill(running)
   * updated pathena/prun so that any option can have a default value in panda.cfg
   * updated pathena/prun to allow users to overwrite the default option values with ./panda.cfg
+  * added a protection to pathena against duplicated streams in THistSvc

 0.3.64 (10/7/2011)
   * fixed retryBuild in pbook